vveisard/lab-timeline/WORK.md

-# STORY add "position" property to TimeSectionState

-Absolute axis position
+# STORY delete all useless code and

+I've realized that it's all useless.
+I can achieve everything explicitly with section data

+## TODO in lib math, delete RangeState

+including tests

+## TODO in lib timline, delete all code

 ---

-# STORY

-I want a "TimelineTimeState" struct will contain "value" and "direction"

-## TODO refactor all functions to take this struct

----

 # STORY as a user of @vegabyte-studios/math

-I want to add "bounds behavior" to section data which describes how time behaves when out of bounds of section This bound behavior
+I want to add "bounds behavior" to RangeData which describes how time behaves when out of bounds of section This bound behavior

 ## TODO create BoundBehavior enum